Learning in Matching Games with Bandit Feedback: Introduction

+We study an \emph{online learning} setting where agents interact in a two-player game with their assigned match, under \emph{unknown} payoff matrices with \emph{bandit} feedback.
+This creates a challenging learning scenario, as agents must simultaneously learn the underlying game and derive preferences from the consequences of their actions.
+To initiate the study of this joint setting, we introduce a set of assumptions and define an appropriate notion of regret that enables the theoretical analysis.
+In particular, our main contributions are:

-To address this question, we consider the learning setting where a central platform matches agents, and each agent receives a reward through \emph{bandit feedback} based on their selected actions.
-In our model, agents select their strategies based on their match, and after each interaction, they observe the action chosen by their pair.
-This information allows them to update their estimates of the utilities and refine their preferences.
+\paragraph{1) Learning Problem:} We introduce a novel learning problem over a horizon \(T\), where at each step a central platform matches agents, and the matched agents engage in a ZSG for mathematical tractability.\footnote{Since ZSGs are equivalent to constant-sum games, our analysis can probably be extended easily to that case.} In our model, agents choose strategies conditional on their match, and after each interaction they observe a stochastic reward together with the action of their partner.
+This allows agents to maintain utility estimates over actions and adapt their strategies toward a stable outcome.

-To characterize algorithms in our learning scenario, we propose an objective that measures the distance of the solution from equilibrium at each step.
-Specifically, we define \emph{matching instability} (Definition~\ref{def:m_instability}), which can be interpreted as the minimum subsidy required to make the solution "stable", retaining participants in the market.
-Our notion extends the \emph{Subset Instability} (Definition~\ref{def:s_instability}) introduced in~\cite{jagadeesan2021learning,jagadeesan2021learning2} for the two-sided matching problem.
+\paragraph{2) Regret formulation:}To characterize algorithms in our learning scenario, we propose an objective that measures the distance of the solution from equilibrium at each step.
+Specifically, we define \emph{matching instability} (Definition~\ref{def:m_instability}), which can be interpreted as the minimum subsidy required to stabilize the market.
+Our notion extends the \emph{subset instability} (Definition~\ref{def:s_instability}) introduced by~\cite{jagadeesan2021learning,jagadeesan2021learning2} for the two-sided matching problem.
 We also establish several properties of our metric that justify cumulative \emph{matching instability} as a suitable measure of regret.

-On the algorithmic side, we show that if agents follow the general principle of optimism in the face of uncertainty the equilibrium can be efficiently learned.
-Specifically, we propose a UCB-like algorithm, where each agent maintains upper confidence bounds for the payoff matrices of the relevant games.
-Based on these estimates, agents report their preferences to a central platform, which then computes a (potentially) stable matching.
-Given the assignment, each agent also selects a strategy for their match, samples an action, and receives stochastic feedback.
+\paragraph{3) Algorithm:} On the algorithmic side, we show that if agents follow the principle of optimism in the face of uncertainty, the learning process leads to sublinear regret.
+Specifically, we propose a UCB-like algorithm \cite{auer2002using} in which each agent maintains upper confidence bounds for the payoff matrices of the relevant games.
+Based on these optimistic estimates, agents form their preferences according to the estimated game values, which are then used to compute a stable matching via the GS algorithm.
+Once assigned, each agent selects a minimax strategy for their match, samples an action, and receives stochastic feedback.